-The DSL (and any deputies) should undergo training to provide them with the knowledge and skills required to carry out the role.
+The designated safeguarding lead (and any deputies) should undergo training to provide them with the knowledge and skills required to carry out the role.
 This training should be updated at least every two years.

-The DSL (and any deputies) should also undertake Prevent awareness training.
-Training should provide DSLs with a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children, as well as specific harms that can put children at risk, and the processes, procedures and responsibilities of other agencies, particularly local authority children's social care, so they:
+The designated safeguarding lead (and any deputies) should also undertake Prevent awareness training.
+Training should provide designated safeguarding leads with a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children, as well as specific harms that can put children at risk, and the processes, procedures and responsibilities of other agencies, particularly local authority children's social care, so they:

-- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - understand the importance of the role the DSL has in providing information and support to local authority children social care in order to safeguard and promote the welfare of children - understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health, and wellbeing, and what is needed in responding to this in promoting educational outcomes - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers - understand the importance of information sharing, both within Pony Partnerships, and with the safeguarding partners, other agencies, organisations, and practitioners - understand and support the organisation with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation - are able to understand the unique risks associated with online safety - can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online - obtain access to resources and attend any relevant or refresher training courses, and - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures Pony Partnerships may put in place to protect them.
+understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements

+- have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - understand the importance of the role the designated safeguarding lead has in providing information and support to local authority children social care in order to safeguard and promote the welfare of children - understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting outcomes - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers - understand the importance of information sharing, both within the school and college, and with the safeguarding partners, other agencies, organisations and practitioners - understand and support with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation - can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from bullying, grooming and radicalisation - obtain access to resources and attend any relevant or refresher training courses, and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.

-In addition to the formal training set out above, their knowledge and skills should be refreshed (this might be via e-bulletins, meeting other DSLs, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role.
+In addition to the formal training set out above, their knowledge and skills should be refreshed (this might be via e-bulletins, meeting other designated safeguarding leads, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role.